 In Random-Scan Display electron beam is directed only to the areas of screen where a picture has to be drawn.
 It is also called vector display, as it draws picture one line at time.
 It can draw and refresh component lines of a picture in any specified sequence.
 Pen plotter is an example of random-scan displays.

 The number of lines regulates refresh rate on random-scan displays.
 An area of memory called refresh display files stores picture definition as a set of line drawing commands.
-The system returns back to first line command in the list, after all the drawing commands have been processed.
+The system returns back to first-line command in the list, after all the drawing commands have been processed.
 High-quality vector systems can handle around 100, 00 short lines at this refresh rate.
-Faster refreshing can burn the phosphor.
+Faster refreshing can burn phosphor.
 To avoid this every refresh cycle is delayed to prevent refresh rate greater than 60 frames per second.